Harsh-bin/Xfce4-Dark-mode/README.md

 ```
 ./darkmode.sh
 ```
-# 🖼️ themes used the script is in release section
+# 🖼️ themes used in the script is in release section

 # 💬 To install theme
 **Extract and copy themes to ~/.themes folder in your home directory
             amd copy icons to ~/.icons folder in your home directory**